Piyush8296/next-redux-codesplit/README.md

 ## Getting Started

-First, run the development server:
+First, do npm install and run the development server:

 ```bash
 npm run dev